389ds/389ds.github.io/docs/389ds/FAQ/getting-started.md

 You can keep up with the goings-on of the project in our [mailing lists](mailing-lists.html).

-You can talk to other users in real time by joining the \#389 channel on the IRC server irc.freenode.net.
+You can talk to other users in real time by joining the \#389 channel on the IRC server irc.libera.chat.

 If you are new to LDAP Directory servers you may want to read an overview of the Directory Server [architecture](design/architecture.html).
 This will introduce you to a lot of the technology and